keras-team/governance/README.md

 Existing machine learning technology has the potential to solve a huge amount of problems in the world today, across every industry, and to help a tremendous amount of people.
 The potential is sky-high.
 We've barely even started.
 So how do we fully realize this potential?

-We believe that we will only fully realize the potential of machine learning if it becomes a tool in everyone's hands -- not just a technology developed behind closed doors by an "AI industry" in Silicon Valley, that you could only deploy by waiting for a turnkey cloud API to become available commercially, or by contracting an expensive consulting firm.
-We can't wait for experts to solve every problem -- experts in Silicon Valley don't even have visibility into 1% of the problems that can be solved.
-The end users should solve their own problems.
+We believe that we will only fully realize the potential of machine learning if it becomes a tool in everyone's hands -- not just a technology developed behind closed doors by an "AI industry", that you could only deploy by waiting for a turnkey cloud API to become available commercially, or by contracting an expensive consulting firm.
+We can't wait for experts to solve every problem -- experts at large tech companies don't even have visibility into a tiny fraction of the problems that can be solved.
+End users should solve their own problems.
 And our mission is to empower them to do just that.

 Our mission is to make these capabilities available to anyone with basic computer literacy, for free.
 This is how we maximize the realized potential of these technologies, and how we maximize our positive impact on the world.